 Reading time: 2 minutes

 Before using Scalr to run Terraform there are typically a few quick things that need to be set up.

 Cloud Credentials - Add authentication for the cloud Terraform providers which will be injected as shell variables into workspaces.

 VCS Providers - Connect Scalr to VCS for automated runs (we support all the most commonly used ones)

 Grant Access - Invite users, create teams and grant access through IAM.

 Environments - Create environments to host workspaces in logically related groups.

 Workspaces - This is where Terraform runs.
 Connect a workspace linked to VCS for automated runs, or use them as a remote backend for the CLI.

 Cloud credentials can be linked to environments so that the appropriate environment variables are injected into the workspaces for the associated provider.
 For example, if credentials are added for AWS these variables will be exported in the workspaces.

 Multiple sets of credentials are permitted with different ones linked to different environments.

-See Cloud Credentials for details of setting up credentials for the major cloud providers.
+See Provider Credentials for details of setting up credentials for the major cloud providers.